BoraEnesOzsahin/SpaceApps/README.md

 # Exoplanet Transit Classification Toolkit

 This project provides a reproducible machine-learning pipeline and interactive Streamlit dashboard for classifying candidates from NASA's Kepler Objects of Interest (KOI) catalogue.
-It automatically downloads publicly available KOI data, trains an ensemble model, and exposes an interface for exploring the dataset and predicting dispositions for new observations.
+It automatically downloads publicly available KOI data, evaluates multiple ensemble models with cross-validation, and exposes an interface for exploring the dataset and predicting dispositions for new observations.

 ## Features

 - Automated download of a curated subset of the KOI dataset directly from the NASA Exoplanet Archive `nstedAPI` service.
-- Scikit-learn pipeline with preprocessing, Gradient Boosting classifier, and evaluation utilities.
+- Registry of ensemble classifiers (Gradient Boosting, Random Forest, Extra Trees, AdaBoost, Random Subspace, Stacking) with cross-validated scoring, auto-selection, and macro-metric tracking inspired by recent exoplanet vetting studies.
+[MNRAS 513, 5505](https://academic.oup.com/mnras/article/513/4/5505/6472249) discusses the importance of minimising false positives, while [Luz et al. 2024](https://www.mdpi.com/2079-9292/13/19/3950) benchmarks ensemble pipelines for KOI data.
 - Persisted model artefacts (trained model, metrics, feature importances) for reproducible inference.
 - Streamlit application with:
-  - Performance dashboard (accuracy, classification report, confusion matrix, feature importance).
+  - Performance dashboard (macro accuracy/F1/specificity, classification report, specificity-by-class, confusion matrix, cross-validation leaderboard, feature importance).
   - Dataset explorer with filtering and feature distribution visualisations.
   - Manual prediction form and batch CSV upload for new candidate classification.